NirantK/NirantK.github.io/README.md

 ## What's New

+### Friends & Careers

+My friend [Tingting](./tingting.md) is looking for roles in Product Management!
+My friend Aditya is hiring for Machine Learning/NLP engineering

 ### First Runner's Up at the Future Group Datathon
 - Two stage Machine Learning hackathon called [Tathastu](https://www.tathastu.ai/datathon), working on recommendation systems and item information extraction problems (March 2019)
 - Judged by a jury from Palantir and Future Group Consumer & Data Lab